BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ![Secondary potentiometer functions](./ressources/drawing_12.png "Secondary potentiometer functions")

->⚠ Please note that you secondary parameter value selected will be memorized by the minichord, but only if you switch between presets (to avoid having to write to memory the selected value with every parameter change).
+>⚠ Please note that the secondary parameter value selected will be memorized by the minichord, but only if you switch between presets (to avoid having to write to memory the selected value with every parameter change).

 ## Arpeggiator